pdf-raku/PDF-Style-raku/README.md

-p6-PDF-Style
+PDF-Style-p6
 ============
-Experimental PDF composition with HTML positioning and CSS styling rules and box model.
+This module implements simple CSS styling and plaCEMENT of PDF image form, or text elements.

 ```
 use v6;
 use PDF::Lite;
 use PDF::Style::Viewport;
+use PDF::Style::Element;
 use CSS::Declarations;
 use CSS::Declarations::Units :pt, :ops;